ddionrails/ddionrails/README.md

   - For ssl change your docker-compose.yml or docker-compose.override.yml to mount cert and key at the right location.
    - If you use a ca-chain file add this file to the end of your crt file.
 This file can then be used by nginx as certificate.
 - Optional: Set up a backup routine for the database.

+__After__ starting the services via docker-compose:

+- A mapping needs to be loaded into elasticsearch in order for all search interfaces to work. :frowning_face:
+- Enter the django container via `docker-compose exec web sh`
+- Install curl :frowning_face: via `apk update && apk add curl`
+- Execute `paver create_index`
+- Maybe recreate `web` service to get rid of the manual curl installation.
+- The elasticsearch index is kept in a named volume, meaning that the mapping kept even through container recreaions.

 ## Running the tests